-- In Terranigma, Beruga tries to pull a Villain Exit Stage Left after the heroes send his flying fortress to crash, but his jetpack malfunctions and he gets sucked into a propeller.
+- In Terranigma, Beruga tries to pull a Villain: Exit, Stage Left! after the heroes send his flying fortress to crash, but his jetpack malfunctions and he gets sucked into a propeller.
 The screen fades to black while he's giving his death speech which doesn't even finish.

 - In Dead Space 2, a player can optionally choose to destroy the otherwise invincible Hunter by shooting it back into a turbine.
-Because the player is running to completed a Timed Mission, though, it's unlikely to be seen.
+Because the player is running to complete a Timed Mission, though, it's unlikely to be seen.

 - In Amateur Surgeon: Christmas Edition, moronic surgical genius Alan Probe accidentally flies his private jet right into Santa Claus' sleigh, and one of the reindeer is ground up in one of the turbines, causing him to crash.